What is a Shopify Backorder?

 Always display an expected shipping or restock date directly on the product page.
 Make it visible near the “Add to Cart” button or use a banner.

+If your supplier gives you a delivery window, be conservative.
+Add buffer time to account for customs delays, internal receiving, or warehouse processing.
 Especially when you're taking prepayment for an item that isn't in stock, trust is the currency.
 Clear ETAs reduce uncertainty, set expectations, and keep customers in the loop.

 What to avoid: